murillodigital/murillodigital/content/good_reads/how_to_make_a_spaceship.md

 Many free-thinkers, visionaries and fearless, extraordinary individuals are mentioned in the book, but one person in particular stands out, [Peter Diamandis](https://en.wikipedia.org/wiki/Peter_Diamandis), a unique mind with an extraordinary vision.

-If you are looking for a shot of inspiration and encouragement to think different and, literally, shoot for the stars, you will definitely enjoy _How to build a spaceship_.
+If you are looking for a shot of inspiration and encouragement to think different and, literally, shoot for the stars, you will definitely enjoy [_How to make a spaceship_](https://amzn.to/3envQkz).